Ultan of Ardbraccan: Life

-Tradition has said he was an uncle of St Brigit of Kildare; however, this is not chronologically possible.
+Tradition has said he was an uncle of Brigid of Kildare; however, this is not chronologically possible.
 He collected a life of her for his pupil, St. Broccán Clóen of Rostuirc, in Ossory.
 The Irish Annals describe St. Ultan as of the royal race of O'Connor.
 Ultan was a disciple and kinsman of St. Declan, who made him bishop of Ardbraccan.
-He succeeded St. Breccan as Abbot-Bishop of Ardbraccan about the year 570.
+He succeeded St. Breccan as Abbot-Bishop of Ardbraccan around 570.